 What college football games are on today?
 Bowl matchups for Jan.
 2

-What college football games are on today? originally appeared on NBC Sports Chicago
+What college football games are on today? originally appeared on NBC Sports Philadelphia

 Two of college football’s premier bowl games are on the clock.